uaineteine/transforms_framework/docs/naming.md

 **Features:**
 - Extends `NamedList` functionality
-- Validates all items using `Headername` rules
+- Validates all items using `Colname` rules
 - Ensures all variable names are properly formatted
 - Raises `ValueError` for invalid formats
 - Automatic uppercase conversion